dekuNukem/traffic-cone-film-scanning/README.md

 Get them cheaper on ebay or aliexpress.

-The extra magnification of laowa can be handy for subminiature formats such as 110, 16mm, or disk films.
+The extra magnification of laowa can be handy for subminiature formats such as 110, half-frame, or disk films.

 -----------------